 4. Gringotts Bank notes (Gringotts Money Exchange) – available in denominations that can be used as real currency throughout Universal Orlando or can make excellent holiday gifts/stocking stuffers. $10 or $20 denominations

-6. House robe (Madam Malkin’s Robes for All Occasions) – all four Hogwarts Houses are represented; available in youth and adult sizes. $110
+5. House robe (Madam Malkin’s Robes for All Occasions) – all four Hogwarts Houses are represented and are available in youth and adult sizes. $115

 Word of caution – shop size

-The most important thing you need to know about shopping inside the Wizarding World of Harry Potter is that the shops are small in every sense of the word.
-The purpose of their intimate size is to reflect the “boutique” nature and stay true to the stories you’ve read.
+The most important thing you need to know about shopping inside The Wizarding World of Harry Potter is that the shops are small in every sense of the word.
+The purpose of their intimate size is to reflect their “boutique” nature and stay true to the stories you’ve read.
 While this sounds great on paper, we’re sorry to say that it can be extremely uncomfortable in practice, particularly for guests requiring special assistance.
 It literally takes no more than a dozen people to fill up any one of these shops, and with thousands of Potter fans visiting the area each day – well, you can do the math.
-That’s why, if browsing through the merchandise inside Diagon Alley and Hogsmeade is something you’re greatly looking forward to, it’s absolutely essential that you read our How to ensure your trip to the Wizarding World is a success! page.
+That’s why, if browsing through the merchandise inside Hogsmeade and Diagon Alley is something you’re greatly looking forward to, it’s absolutely essential that you read our how to ensure your trip to the Wizarding World is a success! page.

 Diagon Alley merchandise – Photo Gallery